-Studying added values in different contexts.
+Studying added values in different contexts, using travel as a highlighted context for the PriVELT project.
 In which forms such "added values" can be represented in real-world scenarios and how they relate with data disclosure (i.e., data flows) will be studied to enrich the computational knowledge base used in the proposed framework.